dkp116/dkp116/README.md

 ### Professional Experience

-I work as a Software Engineer at an insurance firm, where I’m developing a sophisticated application to streamline the processing of contract slips.
+I work as a Software Engineer at Starr insurance, where I’m developing a sophisticated application to streamline the processing of contract slips.
 This application, which handles both digital and scanned documents, creates a database to automate data retrieval.
 I’m leveraging Azure OpenAI and Azure ComputerVision APIs to significantly reduce manual processing time and improve team efficiency.

 ### Current Projects